Young boy at Phillies game gifts foul ball to fellow fan celebrating her 80th birthday: "I was so shocked"

 Philadelphia — Just about everyone at a Major League Baseball game wants a foul ball, and 9-year-old Jameson Pennings is no exception.

-And sure enough, in the 5th inning, that is exactly what happened.
+And sure enough, in the fifth inning, that is exactly what happened.

-James though Jameson would cherish the ball "forever."
+James thought Jameson would cherish the ball "forever."
 But forever only lasted four more innings.

 "I'm still astounded," James said of what his son did next.